 Stages of ovarian cancer

 This page gives information about the stages of ovarian cancer.
-There is information about
+You can find the following information

 What is staging?

 The stage of a cancer tells the doctor how far it has spread.
-It is important because treatment is often decided according to the stage of a cancer.
-Doctors normally use a simple staging system for ovarian cancer.
+It is important because doctors often decide on treatment according to the stage.
+They normally use a simple staging system for ovarian cancer.
 This system has four stages, numbered 1 to 4

 - Stage 1 ovarian cancer means the cancer is completely inside the ovaries, or just on the surface